alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Receiver MAY support either or both media types.

-A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file to check for the `a=mediaclk` attribute or by checking the Sender's associated Source's `urn:x-matrox:synchronous_media` attribute, if any.
-For a `mux` Source, the parents Sources `urn:x-matrox:synchronous_media` attribute MUST match with the `mux` Source's `urn:x-matrox:synchronous_media` attribute.
+A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file to check for the value of the `a=mediaclk` attribute or by checking the Sender's associated Source's `urn:x-matrox:synchronous_media` attribute, if any.
+A Node providing a mux Source MUST ensure that the `urn:x-matrox:synchronous_media` attribute of all its parent Sources matches the `urn:x-matrox:synchronous_media` attribute of the mux Source itself.

 > Note: The SDP transport file attribute `a=mediaclk:sender` indicates an asynchronous media while `a=mediaclk:direct` indicates a synchronous one.

 A Sender MAY provide a `urn:x-matrox:cap:transport:synchronous_media` capability to indicate the media synchronization that it supports.
 A Controller MAY use a Sender's `urn:x-matrox:cap:transport:synchronous_media` capability to verify the compliance of Receivers with a Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-matrox:cap:transport:synchronous_media` capability in its [IS-11][] `constraints/supported` endpoint.

 A Sender producing media that is synchronous with the Sender's reference clock MUST include an `urn:x-matrox:synchronous_media` attribute in its associated Source.
-A Sender producing media that is not synchronous with the Sender's reference clock MAY omit this attribute, which defaults to false.
+A Sender producing media that is not synchronous with the Sender's reference clock SHOULD include this attribute set to `false`.
+In the absence of this attribute, a Controller SHOULD refer to the Sender's SDP transport file to determine the media synchronization type.

 ## Info Block

-A Receiver SHOULD provide a `urn:x-matrox:cap:meta:info_block` capability to indicate its support for IPMX Senders transmitting media info blocks (in RTCP Sender Report).
+A Receiver SHOULD provide a `urn:x-matrox:cap:meta:info_block` capability to indicate its support for IPMX Senders transmitting media info blocks (in RTCP Sender Reports).
 The capability SHOULD enumerate the media info block types (integers) supported by the Receiver.
 An empty enumeration indicates that the Receiver does not support IPMX in-band media info blocks.
 Enumerating the value `0`, which is an invalid media info block type identifier, serves the same purpose.

+> Note: A Receiver declaring support for an info block declares that it can autonomously reconfigure itself from the parameter values of the media info block without requiring a Controller to transfer a new SDP transport file from the Sender.

 A Receiver MAY support none, some, or all IPMX media info block types.

 When media stream attributes associated with a Sender change, a Controller MAY allow the Receiver to handle these media stream attribute changes using the media info blocks produced by the Sender, provided that all the media info block types generated by the Sender are supported by the Receiver.

 A Sender compliant with the "Info Block" section of this document MUST provide a `urn:x-matrox:info_block` Sender attribute to indicate the media info block types that it produces.
-This attribute MUST be a subset of the Sender's `urn:x-matrox:cap:transport:info_block` capability.
+This attribute MUST be a subset of the Sender's `urn:x-matrox:cap:transport:info_block` capability, if present.

+The `urn:x-matrox:info_block` attribute and the `urn:x-matrox:cap:transport:info_block` capability MUST NOT change during the activation (`master_enable` = true) of the Sender.

+A Sender compliant with the "Info Block" section of this document MUST also provide a `urn:x-matrox:info_block_sdp_version` Sender attribute to indicate when the information stored in an SDP transport file (or that would be stored in one) has changed.
+This value MUST be a 64-bit integer that monotonically increments when this information changes.
+The `urn:x-matrox:info_block_sdp_version` MAY correspond to the SDP transport `sess-version` parameter.

+A Sender compliant with the "Info Block" section of this document MUST also provide a `urn:x-matrox:info_block_sdp_version_last_required` Sender attribute.
+This value MUST be a 64-bit integer less than or equal to `urn:x-matrox:info_block_sdp_version`.
+It MUST indicate the most recent value of `urn:x-matrox:info_block_sdp_version` for which the information that changed was not fully transmitted by the Sender through the media info blocks declared in the `urn:x-matrox:info_block` attribute (or `0` if no such change has occurred yet).
+This value MUST monotonically increase.

-> Note: A Sender not providing the `urn:x-matrox:info_block` attribute is either not supporting IPMX media info blocks or declare itself as not being compatible with the "Info Block" section of this document.
+> Note: A Sender not providing the `urn:x-matrox:info_block` attribute is either not supporting IPMX media info blocks or declaring itself as not being compatible with the "Info Block" section of this document.

 A Sender SHOULD provide a `urn:x-matrox:cap:transport:info_block` capability to indicate the media info block types that it generates.
 A Controller MAY use a Sender's `urn:x-matrox:cap:transport:info_block` capability or the Sender's associated `urn:x-matrox:info_block` attribute to verify the compliance of Receivers with a Sender.
-It is not allowed to constrain a Sender for this capability, as media info blocks are a required feature of IPMX.
+A Sender MUST NOT allow itself to be constrained for this capability, as media info blocks are a required feature of IPMX.

 > Note: The "Media Info Block Type" section in [TR-10-0][] presents the various IPMX media info block types.